softone-as/dot-projects/README.md

 # Getting Started with iNews (DOT Project's pretest)
-This project a pretes for applied in DOT Indonesia, this project is built for get the newest information about Top Headlines of News in Indonesia, using open source [NewsAPI](https://newsapi.org/)
+This project is a pre-test for application in DOT Indonesia, this project is built to get the newest information about Top Headlines of News in Indonesia, using open source [NewsAPI](https://newsapi.org/)

 ## Available Scripts